 If you are building your mudroom to attach externally from an existing structure, expect your average cost to bump up higher to around $15,000 to $30,000.
 This is because you need to add the cost of a new foundation, walls, doors, roofing, etc.

-However, if you want the most cost-efficient mudroom conversion, a closet will be the easiest to convert as it has around the right size and already has storage systems installed.
+However, if you want the most cost-efficient conversion, a closet will be the easiest to convert as it is around the right size and already has storage systems installed.

 We have written more about the cost of different types of room additions here.